Innocenti Mini: 990

 In Turin 1986, the longer 990 was presented.
 This version had a wheelbase which was extended by 160 mm and was available with either the naturally aspirated petrol or diesel 1 L engines.
 In addition to a more useful back seat, the 990 also had a more sloped windscreen for somewhat better aerodynamics.
 Classified as a five-seater, even two adults would still find the rear seat uncomfortable.
 A well balanced design, the longer wheelbase version can be hard to identify, if not for the missing pillar in the glass of the door, and the forward placement of the mirrors.
 The luggage space also increased somewhat, with 295 L rather than 280 L.

 The 990 also received bigger bumpers and a new grille with horizontal bars and the Innocenti logo, a stylised "i".
 The rear number plate was moved up to between the rear lights.
 The 990's rear seat folded and was divided down the middle.

-The 990 was an adaptation of a 1982 concept executed by the Embo carrozzeria, using the longer chassis of the Mini Traveller.
+The 990 was an adaptation of a 1982 concept executed by carrozzeria Embo, using the longer chassis of the Mini Traveller.
+The Embo showcar was less elegant than the finished "990", the bodywork being extended by simply adding an insert behind the B-pillar.
+Unlike the 990, it also had a slightly raised rear roof and a small luggage rack on the front portion thereof, á la the Matra Rancho.
 Excepting the turbo, the shorter 1-litre versions were taken out of production in July 1987.
 The 990 was available as the SL, and as a better-equipped SE version.

-There was also a "Minitre Commerciale", continuing the earlier Mini 90 Commerciale two-seater van.
+There was also a "Minitre Commerciale", continuing the rôle of the earlier Mini 90 Commerciale two-seater van.
 When the longer 990 arrived there was also a 990 C (for "Commerciale") and also a 990 diesel C. In France, the earlier short wheelbase diesel van was briefly available as the "Minidiesel Société".
-As for the usual versions, the Commerciale was somewhat hampered by its small aperture for the luggage area - especially when compared to more modern competitors.
+As for the range overall, the Commerciale was somewhat hampered by its small aperture for the luggage area - especially when compared to more modern competitors.